lifeandotherstuff/Website/_posts/2025-10-12-my-digital-second-brain-story.md

 I would often think about my set-up and try to improve it, and it's hard to stop, because, honestly it is very fun to think about.
 It's like feeling like you have the keys to life.
 But of course, they are not really keys, they are more like a map, with a lot of missing pieces, and with no certainty that there of what is the <a href="https://www.youtube.com/watch?v=cSYiNTZP6l4">destination</a>.

 ### Then what is left for this second brain?

 During this iterative process of building my second brain set-up, that of course in the meantime went through other apps (<a href="https://www.reddit.com/r/ProductivityApps/comments/1g96mye/is_the_calendar_the_best_productivity_app_ever/">Obsidian, OneNote, among others</a>), many creators and too many iterations, I slowly came to the conclusion that the ultimate Notion set-up could not be achieved (despite what many creators - <a href="https://www.youtube.com/watch?v=vs8WQh2k-Ow&list=PLJ_1tnFXyTg_q1K24pHdoVkuD3JuxUBTM&index=1&t=46s">even some that I like </a>- tend to say).
 I have accepted that the limit to the perfect second brain is not the tool, but life itself.
 Life is messy, imperfect, and unpredictable, and so will be the second brain.

 But it is still worth trying to improve it.
-So I developed some conjectures:
+So I developed some conjectures (4 is not a good number for a list, but it's what I have):
-1. my second brain is a constant evolving conversation with myself with diminishing returns
+1. my second brain is a constant evolving conversation, with myself with diminishing returns
 2. my second brain is just a tool, but can be a pretty cool one
 3. my second brain can be a representation of my life, but a rather imperfect one
 4. my second brain is a way to connect with others
-5. my second brain as my small insignificant legacy to the world

 These are just conjectures, and as such likely to be wrong, but they are what I have for now.
 And they led me to to some consequences:
 1. In early stages you need to figure out the best productivity system, but after that it's all about getting stuff done.
-<a href="https://youtu.be/nhAVXkm-kww?si=mUSZwBJE-LDeNz1_&t=1560">It's like dating where at the start it makes sense to try many different things to see what works, but once you have you should settle down and stop looking for better alternatives.</a>
+<a href="https://youtu.be/nhAVXkm-kww?si=mUSZwBJE-LDeNz1_&t=1560">It's like dating, where at the start it makes sense to try many different things to see what works, but once you have, you should settle down and stop looking for better alternatives.</a>
+Start moving down the pipeline.</a>
 Start moving down the pipeline.
-2. As a tool, it should be practical, functional, but more importanly fun to use
+2. As a <a href="https://medium.com/@yoursocialwiz/psychology-of-notion-why-everyone-is-obsessed-with-it-1044643e03ab">tool</a>, it should be practical, functional, but more importanly fun to use
-3. Given its limits I will not obsess over it, but will do make some effort to keep it updated
+3. Given its limits, I will not <a href=<a href="https://matthiasfrank.de/en/toxic-productivity/">obsess</a> over it, but will do make some effort to keep it updated
-4. As a way to connect with others, I have created this space
+4. As a way to connect with others, I have created this <a href="https://lifeandotherstuff.com">this place</a>.
-5. I am still figuring out the consequences of this one

 ### My dream

-It is not as cool as Martin Luther King's one, but who cares.
+It is not as cool as <a href="https://www.youtube.com/watch?v=8LWuu2Zwsfs">Martin Luther King's one</a>, but who cares.
-I dream of a world where the second brain is just an autonomous centralized extension of myself.
+I dream of a day where the second brain is just an autonomous centralized extension of myself.
 As such it will be just as messy, imperfect, and evolving as is life, but nonetheless, it will be automated, digital, and always with me.
 As it stands now, it is something that I use, update, maintain, and make effort to keep afloat.
-But the current technology is not the limit to this dream.
-The technology already exists for the dream to be true.
 But that's not how the current Internet and World Wide Web works.
 The current Internet is a private set of information silos, that are not connected.
 Everything lives where you save it, and you have to go there to get it.
-One day the web will be semantic, and everything will be connected.
-I know people have dreamed this before, and miserably failed, but I guess that's why it's a dream.
+I wish one day the web will be semantic, and everything will be connected.
+I know people have dreamed this <a href="https://solidproject.org/">before, and miserably failed</a>, but I guess that's why it's a dream.
-The best part about this long journely through my second brain is that I lost a lot of naivety, gained a lot of scepticism but did not lose any hope.
+The best part about this long journey through my second brain is that I lost a lot of naivety, gained a lot of scepticism but did not lose any hope.
 I am excited to see where technology will take us.
 Thank you for engaging in this rant.
 I hope you learned something, or at least had fund reading it.